anhsirk0/ghostty-themes/README.md

     + GitHub: <https://github.com/anhsirk0/ghostty-themes>

-This repo has 42 themes
+This repo has 48 themes
-8 from modus-themes and 34 from ef-themes
+8 from modus-themes, 6 from doric-themes and 34 from ef-themes

 ### Usage
 Clone the repo and place `themes` into ~/.config/ghostty/